Áine: Oral folklore

-People in Limerick once brought their sick to the lakes on the 6th night of the full moon (called "All-Heal") when the moon shone brightly on the waters.
-They believed that if the sick were not healed by the 8th or 9th night that Áine would sing or play the Ceol Sidhe, which was used to comfort the dying. Áine's red-haired dwarf brother Fer Fí, a harper, would then sing the Suantraige, which was the song that lulled the dead to sleep.
+People in Limerick once brought their sick to the lakes on the sixth night of the full moon (called "All-Heal"), when it shone brightly on the water.
+They believed that if the sick were not healed by the eighth or ninth night, Áine would sing or play the Ceol Sidhe, which was used to comfort the dying. Áine's red-haired dwarf brother Fer Fí, a harper, would then sing the Suantraige, the song that lulled the dead to sleep.

-In The Legend of Seán Ó hAodh, the herdsman piper Seán Ó hAodh meets Áine, clothed in fine white robes, near Lough Gur in August, and she requests Seán to play at a ball.
+In The Legend of Seán Ó hAodh, the herdsman piper Seán Ó hAodh meets Áine, clothed in fine white robes, near Lough Gur in August, and she asks him to play at a ball.
 She meets Seán in a splendid horse-drawn carriage, and they travel over a long road laden with roses and fruit trees.
 When they arrive at Áine's mansion, Seán plays the pipes before fine ladies and gentlemen until the early morning hours, but when the sun rises, he sees fish shoaling outside the windows and realizes he is at the bottom of Lough Gur.
-At the end of the evening, the ladies and gentlemen give Seán guineas and Áine gives Seán a gold purse, and he falls asleep.
-He reawakens on Suidheachán Bean-a'-tighe to find that all the guineas have turned to gorse but that the gold purse that Áine gave him is still there and never runs empty.
+At the end of the evening, the ladies and gentlemen give Seán guineas, Áine gives him a gold purse, and he falls asleep.
+He reawakens on Suidheachán Bean-a'-tighe to find that all the guineas have turned to gorse but that the gold purse is still there and never runs empty.

 Festivals

-The feast of Midsummer Night was held in her honor.
+The feast of Midsummer Night was held in Áine's honor.
 In County Limerick, she is remembered in more recent times as Queen of the Fae.
-On Saint John's Eve men used to gather on Cnoc Áine, where she was said to dwell, where they would light clíars - bunches of straw and hay tied on poles - that were carried in procession to the top of the hill.
+On Saint John's Eve, men gathered on Cnoc Áine, where she was said to dwell, where they lit clíars—bunches of straw and hay tied on poles—that were carried in procession to the hilltop.
 Later, the men ran with the clíars through their fields and between cattle to bring good luck for the rest of the year.
-Men who came from neighboring villages were said to be required to look to the moon as they approached the hill to avoid forgetting their homes.
+Men from neighboring villages were said to be required to look to the moon as they approached the hill to avoid forgetting their homes.

-Áine is spoken of as "the best hearted woman that ever lived" and the meadowsweet or queen-of-the-meadow is said to be her plant.
+Áine is spoken of as "the best hearted woman that ever lived", and the meadowsweet or queen-of-the-meadow is said to be her plant.